circuitbox/circuitbox/README.md

 `circuitbox` provides 2 styles of asynchronous constructs, the [callback](http://book.mixu.net/node/ch7.html) style and the promises style.
 The `create` method on `circuitbox` not only takes the component configuration, you can optionally specify a callback function as the second parameter.
 This callback function takes 2 parameter an `err` parameter and the `circuitbox` parameter.
 The former is provided if there was an error initializing the configuration and creating a container.
 The latter is a fully initialized `circuitbox` DI container which can be used to request components.

-The above code snippet demonstrates the [promise](http://promises-aplus.github.io/promises-spec/) style of asynchronous constructs. `circuitbox` uses the [when.js](https://github.com/cujojs/when) library for implementing promises.
+The above code snippet demonstrates the [promise](http://promises-aplus.github.io/promises-spec/) style of asynchronous constructs. `circuitbox` uses the [Q](https://github.com/kriskowal/q) library for implementing promises.
 If the `create` method is not provided a callback, it triggers an initialization of the DI container and returns a promise object.
-We chain onto the promise object and call the `done` method which recieves a fully initialized `circuitbox` container.
+We chain onto the promise object and call the `done` method which receives a fully initialized `circuitbox` container.

 Regardless of the style you prefer to use, once you have a instance of `circuitbox` container, you can call the `get` method passing the name of the component you require.
 Like the `create` method, the `get` method also takes an optional callback which is called when the requested component is created and initialized.
 As demonstrated above, the `get` method also returns a promise object in the absence of a callback argument.